tclain/api-ts/README.md

   - each suggestion has a name which can be used to disambiguate between similarly named locations
   - each suggestion has a latitude and longitude
 - all functional tests should pass (additional tests may be implemented as necessary).
-- the final application should be [deployed to Heroku](https://devcenter.heroku.com/articles/getting-started-with-nodejs).
 - feel free to add more features if you like!

 #### Sample responses